viblo/pymunk/docs/src/showcase.rst

 List of papers which has used or mentioned Pymunk:
 .. (list made using "Chicago" style citation)

 #.
+Bartók, Roland, and Bertalan Toronya.
+   "An Agent Based Simulator on ROS for Fuzzy Behavior Description Language (FBDL)."
+   In 2024 25th International Carpathian Control Conference (ICCC), pp. 01-06.
+IEEE, 2024.

+#.
+Schwartz, Jonathon, Rhys Newbury, Dana Kulic, and Hanna Kurniawati.
+   "POSGGym: A Library for Decision-Theoretic Planning and Learning in Partially Observable, Multi-Agent Environments."
+   (2024).

+#.
 Ai, Bo, Stephen Tian, Haochen Shi, Yixuan Wang, Cheston Tan, Yunzhu Li, and Jiajun Wu.
    "RoboPack: Learning Tactile-Informed Dynamics Models for Dense Packing."
    In ICRA 2024 Workshop on 3D Visual Representations for Robot Manipulation.